Governance & Reliability

 Not every AI system carries equal consequence.
 The framework scales by tier.
 Applying Tier 3 requirements to a Tier 1 system wastes resources.
 Applying Tier 1 requirements to a Tier 3 system creates risk.

-Tier 1 — Low Stakes Content recommendations, search ranking, playlist generation, productivity assistants.
+Tier 1: Low Stakes Content recommendations, search ranking, playlist generation, productivity assistants.
 Errors are inconvenient, not harmful.
 Minimal regulatory exposure.
 Required: Operational Excellence baseline, basic Observability, Efficiency discipline.

-Tier 2 — Medium Stakes Hiring assistance, credit pre-screening, customer service automation, insurance triage.
+Tier 2: Medium Stakes Hiring assistance, credit pre-screening, customer service automation, insurance triage.
 Errors affect people's opportunities and access to services.
 Regulatory exposure is sector-specific and growing.
 Required: All Tier 1, plus Security, Stability, Fairness auditing, Governance documentation, Accountability trails.

 When in doubt about tier, apply the higher one.
 The cost of over-engineering safety is budget.
-The cost of under-engineering it is trust — and sometimes lives.
+The cost of under-engineering it is trust, and sometimes lives.
+The full framework is not proportionate to a playlist recommendation engine.
+It is proportionate to a diagnostic AI.

 How to Use This Standard

-1. Classify your tier — be honest about the consequences of failure, not optimistic about the probability of it.
+1. Classify your tier: be honest about the consequences of failure, not optimistic about the probability of it.

-2. Assess your current maturity — use the maturity model to understand where you are before deciding where to invest.
+2. Assess your current maturity: use the maturity model to understand where you are before deciding where to invest.

-3. Choose domain priorities by lifecycle stage — use the Lifecycle Mapping table to allocate effort where it matters most at each phase.
+3. Choose domain priorities by lifecycle stage: use the Lifecycle Mapping table to allocate effort where it matters most at each phase.

-4. Define measurable thresholds — use the appendix as a starting point, then calibrate to your harm model, baseline variance, and cost of false alarms.
+4. Define measurable thresholds: use the appendix as a starting point, then calibrate to your harm model, baseline variance, and cost of false alarms.

 Domain One: Operational Excellence